Cross-pollination is when pollen from one plant variety fertilizes flowers of another variety, usually within the same species.

 Sometimes choosing the right varieties to pair can get tricky.
 When you buy a new plant, simply ask the horticulture store for help.
 Staff training and counsel will be invaluable!

-Apple tree cross-pollination by Hans Braxmeier under Pixabay license
+Apple tree cross-pollination (also on social media) by Hans Braxmeier under Pixabay license

 Two blooming apple trees for cross-fertilization by Hans Braxmeier under Pixabay license